 6. How is a bench warrant different from an arrest warrant?

 Arrest warrants signal the start of a criminal case.
 In contrast, bench warrants can issue at any time throughout a criminal case.

 Secondly, an arrest warrant indicates what charges the defendant will face in the case.
 In contrast, bench warrants only concern court rules that the defendant or a witness allegedly violated while the criminal case was ongoing.

-Finally, the police have to ask judges to issue arrest warrants.5 In contrast, judges — called “the bench” — can issue bench warrants on their own without prosecutors having to request them.
+Finally, the police have to ask judges to issue arrest warrants.5 In contrast, judges — called “the bench” — can issue bench warrants on their own without the District Attorney having to request them.